vfarcic/devops26/manuscript/99-3rd-party-apps.md

 - [ ] Add to Book.txt
 - [ ] Publish on LeanPub.com

-## Creating A Kubernetes Cluster With Jenkins X And Importing The Application
+# Managing Third-Party Applications

 ## Creating A Kubernetes Cluster With Jenkins X

-TODO: Viktor: This text is from some other change.
-Rewrite it.
+TODO: Rewrite

 If you kept the cluster from the previous chapter, you can skip this section.
 Otherwise, we'll need to create a new Jenkins X cluster.

-I> All the commands from this chapter are available in the [TODO: Viktor](TODO: Viktor) Gist.
+I> All the commands from this chapter are available in the [TODO:](TODO:) Gist.

 For your convenience, the Gists from the previous chapter are available below as well.